OTN’s Senior Leadership Team

 Since joining OTN in 2014, Sue has made important contributions to the evolution of the company by restructuring her team from a regional approach to a multi-tiered coverage model that ensures the largest organizations get the consultative engagement they require and new members can quickly scale.
 Sue introduced subject matter experts in Oncology, Surgery, Health Links, Telemedicine Nurses, Urgent and Emergent Care, Corrections, Aboriginal and First Nations who are tasked with replicating successful programs across the province.

-Payam Pakravan, BComm (Hons), MComm, MA (Economics), Vice President, Strategy and Planning Payam has significant experience in Ontario’s broader public sector, with a focus on health care system transformation initiatives.
+Payam Pakravan, BComm (Hons), MComm, MA (Economics), Vice President, Strategy and Analytics Payam has significant experience in Ontario’s broader public sector, with a focus on health care system transformation initiatives.
 Over the past decade, he has held progressively more senior roles with the Ministry of Finance, Ministry of Health and Long-Term Care, and most recently, at eHealth Ontario.

 At OTN, he leads the development of corporate strategy, manages the planning process, oversees the Business Intelligence function, and works closely with the Ministry of Health and Long-Term Care to ensure alignment with the government’s transformational agenda.
 In addition, Payam leads a Business Consulting team that partners with health system senior leaders to develop strategies to better integrate telemedicine in their organizations.